 Middle Easterners love meatballs.
 They eat them grilled on kebabs, baked in the oven and simmered in fragrant tomato sauce.
 You'll see a lot of meatball recipes on this blog.
 There are endless ways to prepare these succulent little treasures.
 This happens to be one of my healthy and incredibly satisfying favorites.

 Whenever I make this recipe, I travel back in time to my grandmother's tiny, yellow, Brooklyn apartment kitchen.
 She lovingly prepared many delectable Lebanese meals there.
 Lots of rice pilafs, stuffed chickens, triangle-shaped vegetable pies and meatballs came out of her galley kitchen.
-The faint aroma of cinnamon and allspice always wafting through the air.
+The faint aroma of cinnamon and allspice wafting through the air.

-Middle Eastern Chicken or Turkey Meatballs In A Light Tomato Sauce Recipe
+Middle Eastern Chicken or Turkey Meatballs

 Also, resist the urge to overcook the meatballs.
 They're very small and light.
 They cook quickly.